60s dresses & clothes.

-At Mondo Kaos, we are proud to call ourselves the exclusive distributor of Grünten Mode in Denmark!
+We are in Mondo Kaos proud to be able to call ourselves the sole distributor of Grünten Mode in Denmark!

 Want to complete your 60s look?

-If you not only want to find a dress in 60s style, but want to complete your 60s look with a pair of 60s shoes, we can also do it in Mondo Kaos.
+If you don't just want to find a dress in 60's style, but you want to complete your 60's look with a pair of 60's shoes, we can also do it in Mondo Kaos.

-We have nice 60's "Mary Jane" shoes in black and white lacquer with wide block heel from Lola Ramona.
-Or are classic 60s shoes with t-straps, 60s lace-up shoes or 60s lace-up boots from Nordic Shoepeople.
+We have classic 60s shoes with t-straps, 60s lace-up shoes or 60s lace-up boots from Nordic Shoepeople.

 See all our 60s dresses and clothes in our store in Copenhagen.

-You can look here on our webshop and see what we offer of 60s dresses and other 60s clothes.
-If you have the opportunity to look past our store in Copenhagen, however, we would recommend this to you.
-In the shop, Stine, Kirstine, Line and Cecilie all work as passionate dress lovers, and they will do everything they can to help you find the perfect 60s dress or other 60s clothes.
+You can look here at our webshop and see what we offer of 60s dresses and other 60s clothing.
+If you have the opportunity to drop by our store in Copenhagen, we would recommend this.
+We will be happy to welcome you and give you guidance and tips the absolutely perfect 60s dress or other 60s clothing.

 Of course, we also offer a good selection of 40s dresses and clothes in both the store and here on the webshop.
 Look at this.